ChristopherJones72521/PWA_Demo/Readme.md

 * Has the user dismissed this prompt before? (will need to store user selection in cookie.
 Did not do this for POC)

 ### Approach
-* One will display for iOS devices instructing them how to install to home Screen
+* Will display one pop-up for iOS devices instructing them how to install to home Screen
-* One will display for all other devices prompting them to install
+* Will display another pop-up for all other devices prompting them to install

 The beforeinstallprompt event will fire if the app is installable.
 These requirements should be met (list requirements).
 This event will trigger a prompt to install as PWA.